 Veteran traders throw terms like bid vs ask around like NFL players throw a football.
 Precision is key to their success in both arenas.
 Have a spread too wide, and you miss the throw.
-Watch our video on bid vs ask spreads and their importance when trading.
+Tight bid ask spreads are very important because they help you to get a better fill price.
+If your spread is too wide then you won’t get as good of a fill.
+Try to keep your spreads below $0.10 if possible.
+Ideally $0.01-$0.02.

 - We call the difference between the highest purchase price and the lowest sales price for a stock as the bid-ask spread